Columbia County Georgia assistance programs.

 Harlem Attic Treasures of Harlem operates a thrift store with clothing, household goods, furniture, and more.
 The agency also passes out donated breads when available.
 (706) 556-6656.

 Those are just some of the resources available to low income families.
+There are also USDA services, including free school meals for kids and SNAP food stamps.
 Find more Georgia pantries.

 Faithcare Medical Clinic operates at Wesley United Methodist Church.
 This non-profit health center will work to offer both ongoing primary medical care and acute minor illness to those who do not have reasonable financial access to their own affordable quality healthcare.
 635 Ronald Reagan Dr., Evans, Georgia 30809.
 Dial (706) 829-2584.